fridaysystems/inventory-presser/readme.txt

 2. This is the edit screen that adds or edits a single vehicle.
 The post content box is demoted to handle only the sentence-form vehicle description, and the entire edit screen is enhanced to support vehicle attributes.
 This screen shot was taken on version 3.1.0.

 == Changelog ==

+= 3.4.0 =
+* [Added] Do not allow our vehicle taxonomies to be included in Yoast SEO XML sitemaps

 = 3.3.1 =
 * [Fixed] Do not assume we have sets of hours for a location